Integration with Angular

 }

-lets you reload data anytime you need.
+The parse(data) method lets you reload data whenever you need to update it.

 Handling events